zqfang/GSEApy/README.rst

 For command line usage:
 ~~~~~~~~~~~~~~~~~~~~~~~

-The ``replot`` module reproduce GSEA desktop Java version results.
+The ``replot`` module reproduce GSEA desktop version results.
 The only input for GSEAPY is the location to GSEA results.

 The ``call`` module produce GSEAPY results.
 The input requries a txt file( FPKM, Expected Counts, TPM, et.al), a cls file,
 and gene_sets file in gmt format.
-The input files' formats are identical to ``GSEA`` desktop Java version.
+The input files' formats are identical to ``GSEA`` desktop version.
 See `GSEA  <http://www.broadinstitute.org/cancer/software/gsea/wiki/index.php/Main_Page>`_ documentation for more information.